weecology/retriever/docs/developer.rst

   $   py.test

-In case we want to run tests on a specific test category, we add the path of the test module, py.test [path]
+To run tests on a specific test category add the path of the test module to the end of the py.test command:

 .. code-block:: sh